Ankita-Subedi/Todo/README.md

 ## Installation

-To set up the project, run the following commands:
+To set up the project, run the following command:

 ```bash
 npm install